khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 - **Position:** Location of the element.
 Examples are `top`, `right`, or `outer`.
 - **Relationship:** Association to other elements or constraints.
 Examples are `to-edge`, `to-top`, and `gap`.

-### Properties
+### Modifier

-A property is the attribute for the element that's being addressed along with related modifiers.
+A modifier is something about the object that's being addressed along with related attributes.
 The property itself can be further described in order to give it more meaning or to understand how it's being modified.
+For example, `[…].color.strong.hover` identifies this as a _color_ property that is _strong_ in scale and in the _hover_ state.
+Likewise, `[…].font-weight.semibold` identifies that the _font weight_ property is _semibold_ in scale.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-naming-properties.svg" alt="Design tokens naming convention for properties, includes property, type, scale, and state" />

-- **Property:** Attribute of the element.
+- **Property:** What about the element is being addressed.
 Examples are `color`, `space`, and `size`.
 - **Type:** Similar to how a variant describes context, the type describes the property.
 Examples are `info`, `link`, and `overlay`.
 Type can include the same terms as a variant or category, like _danger_ or _success_, but the same term will never be in two places for a single design token.
-It is one of the most flexible parts of the naming convention.
+It's one of the most flexible parts of the naming convention.
 - **Scale:** An ordinal range that is finite and doesn't define distance between steps.
 Example ordinal scale are `default`, `subtle`, `strong` and `sm`, `md`, `lg`.
 - **State:** Interactive or programmatically unique state.
 Examples include `default`, `hover`, and `checked`.